slimm609/checksec/README.md

 Enhancement
 -----------

+	Added SELinux checks as additional checks for kernel security.
-	Added update option to pull the latest release of checksec Added foritfy_source to proc-all output.
+	Added update option to pull the latest release of checksec.
+	Added foritfy_source to proc-all output.
 	Added Json, strict XML and updated Grsecurity setion.
 	Carried over Robin David's changes with XML and CSV.